kyma-project/website/content/blog-posts/2023-02-13-release-notes-2.11/index.md

   - "/blog/release-notes-211"
 ---

 With love for cloud-native technologies in our hearts and lots of cool ideas in our minds, we've got through the middle of this snowy and cloudy winter season.
 Now that we have reached the 2.11 milestone, we can share what we accomplished during this part of the journey.
-Version 2.11 of Kyma comes with a few exciting improvements, such as FluentBit DaemonSet fully managed by the operator, Istio and FluentBit upgrades, the new finalizer for APIRule CR, and that is by no means all.
+Version 2.11 of Kyma comes with a few exciting improvements, such as Fluent Bit DaemonSet fully managed by the operator, Istio and Fluent Bit upgrades, the new finalizer for APIRule CR, and that is by no means all.
 Read on to find out the rest of the news.

 <!-- overview -->